The

 Something had been bothering me, a little bit, and it was bothering me

-because something certainly seemed to be wrong -- very wrong.
-And
+something certainly seemed to be wrong -- very wrong.
+And just as

-just as Dad doesn't worry about protocol when he has something to say,
+Dad doesn't worry about protocol when he has something to say, he also

-have something worth saying.
+something worth saying.
 "Wait" isn't in his lexicon.
+So, no

-So, no point in waiting for a convenient pause; I just broke into the
+point in waiting for a convenient pause; I just broke into the middle of

-middle of his discussion of supplies, right in the middle of his
+his discussion of supplies, right in the middle of his speculation about

 "